Josh Murray Calls Cops On Amanda Stanton: What Went Down?

 — PassionRoses™ (@passionroses) March 23, 2017

-Josh’s personal assistant Hayley Watts is even confirming that everything went down.
+Josh’s personal assistant Hayley Watts even confirmed that everything went down.
 She shared that police showed up at Amanda’s house and seized her car.
-This was all because Josh Murray bought the car for her and he wasn’t happy that Amanda hadn’t been paying for it.
+This was all because Josh Murray bought the car for her, and he wasn’t happy that Amanda hadn’t been paying for it.
 It turns out that Josh has been asking for the $30,000 to pay off the Audi Q5 he bought her in October, but Amanda hasn’t done it.
 The source explained saying, “Amanda told Josh she wanted to work out the car situation when she got back from vacation.
 But instead of waiting any longer, he called the police the day she got home!”

 MY SISTER MET AND MISSED JOSH MURRAY LAST NIGHT WTF!!! ???????????????????????????? pic.twitter.com/3TMr4TyGeU